Chapter 5

 Teams were selected.

-Kozik was one of the tallest in the tribe.
-He had broad shoulders and powerful legs.
 Ingwabi was the eldest child of Nibamaz and supremely capable, like his father.

-Teaming up to attack the other tree were Azik and Kizma, also ikabane and two of the tribe’s strongest izik-kosa.
+Teaming up to attack the other tree were Azik and Kizma, also ikabane and two of the tribe’s strongest young izik-kosa.

 Dokuk leaned over Eku and Yathi’s shoulders to whisper, “Azik and Kizma do not have a chance.”

-The contest began and wood chips flew, the members of each team taking turns whacking away at the base of their respective tree.
+The members of each team took turns whacking away at their respective trees.

 “Out of the way,” a stern voice commanded.